breez/breez-sdk-docs/src/notifications/ios_service.md

 Create new release and debug Identifiers for the new service extension.
 1. Click `+` to add an Identifier
 2. Select `App IDs` from the list
-3. Give the Identifier a description and identifier the same as the service extension, like `com.example.application.NotificationExtension`
+3. Give the Identifier a description and identifier the same as the service extension, like `com.example.application.NotificationService`
 4. Enable the `App Groups` app service
 5. Save the Identifier, then edit again it to add the created app group as above